 No, not witty or inspirational things that other people have said.
-I mean estimated costs.
+When I say quotes, I mean estimated costs.

 One of the things I find frustrating about living in Portugal is how difficult it is to get quotes for work that needs doing.
 To my way of thinking, it’s in a company’s interests to provide potential clients with the information that they need promptly and with a smile to maximize its chances of getting the business.
 Especially in the current financial climate.

 That’s not how things work here, it seems.

 Word of mouth and personal connections go a long way in Portugal so I’m guessing that most Portuguese people can put out feelers within their extended family and social network to rustle up a suitable person for the job at a reasonable price when things need doing.

 For expats without such contacts, the ridiculously hard work of tracking down and arranging for someone to work on a property can be enough to make you scream, or at least it has been for me.

 Even when you manage to identify and get a contact number for, let’s say, a builder and ask for a quote, it can take weeks of chasing to even get someone to come to the house to look at the job.
 Don’t bother trying to pin anyone down to a specific time; you should count yourself lucky if they arrive on the day you specified.

 Give yourself a pat on the back for getting this far.
 Now all you have to do is sit back and wait for the quote to arrive.
 Better make yourself comfortable; it may take some time.
 And you will have to ring up and hassle them for it.
 More than once.

 Don’t even bother with email.
 You may as well stand on a cliff and shout into the wind.

 That goes for most services in Portugal, by the way.
 I’ve lost count of how many unanswered emails I’ve sent asking for information about travel, banking, shopping and, of course, quotes.